-Sheriff: Resident shot, killed armed suspect during home invasion
+Sheriff: Resident shot, killed armed suspect during home invasion; 2 others arrested

 Latest Weather Blog

-Sheriff: Resident shot, killed armed suspect during home invasion
+Sheriff: Resident shot, killed armed suspect during home invasion; 2 others arrested

 CLINTON - A person shot and killed an armed burglar Wednesday morning during a break-in attempt at an East Feliciana home.